deislabs/bindle/docs/signing-spec.md

 # Signing Parcels and Parcel Lists

-This portion of the specification discusses the mechanics of signing parcel lists and individual parcels.
+This portion of the specification discusses the mechanics of signing parcel lists on invoices.

-In the [Invoice](invoice-spec.md) and [Parcel](parcel-spec.md]) specifications, there are fields for attaching cryptographic signatures.
-In this specification, we cover the internal mechanics for how that works.
+In the [Invoice](invoice-spec.md) specification, there are fields for attaching cryptographic signatures.
+This specification describes the form and function of those fields.

+> The term `Bindle` (uppercase) refers to the package storage system.
+The term `bindle` (lowercase) means a package in the Bindle system.

 ## Things NOT covered

 - Key management.
-Here, we talk about using asymmetric cryptography to sign parcels and lists of parcels, but we do not discuss how the public and private keys are to be managed.
+Here, we talk about using asymmetric cryptography to sign lists of parcels, but we do not discuss how the public and private keys are to be managed.
 - Strengths and weaknesses of various signature algorithms.
 We supply here only a single Ed25519 implementation.

 ## The General Idea